SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 ### **Developer Guide: `Middleware/llmapis/`**

-This guide provides a deep dive into the architecture and implementation of the `Middleware/llmapis/` package.
-It has been updated to reflect the verified data flows, class responsibilities, and specific implementation details of the current codebase.
+This guide provides a deep dive into the architecture and implementation of the `Middleware/llmapis/` package, covering its data flows, class responsibilities, and implementation details.

 -----